thomasabishop/eolas/zk/Commutative_Property_of_Addition_and_Multiplication.md

   - number-theory
 ---

-# The Commutative Property of Addition and Multiplication
+# Commutative Property of Addition and Multiplication

 **Let $a$, $b$ represent members of $\mathbb{W}$ or $\mathbb{Z}$ then:**